Kurt Elling: Career

 While living in Chicago in 1995, Elling decided he was ready to record.
-He had met pianist Laurence Hobgood through Ed Petersen, who played the Green Mill on Monday nights.
+He had met pianist Laurence Hobgood through Ed Petersen, who played at the Green Mill Jazz Club on Monday nights.
 Elling convinced Hobgood that he was ready to go into the studio, and they came out with nine solid songs.
 Following the advice of pianist Fred Simon, the cassette recording was sent to Bill Traut, a manager in Los Angeles, who eventually gave it to Bruce Lundvall of Blue Note.

-In 1995, Elling signed with Blue Note, and the songs on the demo became the Grammy nominated label debut, Close Your Eyes (1995).
+In 1995, Elling signed with Blue Note, and the songs on the demo became the Grammy-nominated label debut, Close Your Eyes (1995).
 The album features Edward Petersen and Von Freeman on tenor saxophone, Dave Onderdonk on guitar, Laurence Hobgood on piano, Eric Hochberg and Rob Amster on double bass, and Paul Wertico on drums.
 On his second Blue Note album, ‘’The Messenger’’ (1997), Elling included a distinctive rendition of “Nature Boy,” the jazz standard written by eden ahbez and popularized by Nat King Cole.
 Arranged with pianist Laurence Hobgood, Elling’s version features his signature vocalese style, blending poetic lyricism with improvisational scat singing.
 The track, praised for its fresh interpretation, became a fan favorite and a staple in his live performances, including a notable 2008 performance with the Sydney Symphony Orchestra and a 2001 set at the Newport Jazz Festival.